 Workers at Bethlehem Steel were exposed to asbestos, and may develop lung diseases, including mesothelioma.

-Many former workers at steel plants have been diagnosed with asbestos-related cancers, and other serious diseases.
+Many former workers at these steel plants have been diagnosed with asbestos-related cancers, and other serious diseases.
 The bulk of the cases have been proven to be caused by toxic work sites managed by negligent employers in the steel industry.

 The fibers from asbestos can be lodged in the lungs, which can cause permanent damage, and in some cases, tumors.
 Inhaled asbestos fibers can directly cause cancer and other disorders, including mesothelioma.